psionman/psionman_set/wx_python/lesson09.md

 #### Summary

-In this post I have used many of the elements covered in earlier posts to create a larger and more complex application.
+In this lesson I have used many of the elements covered in earlier lessons to create a larger and more complex application.
 I have paid attention to structuring the code to optimise the three pillars of sound programming in Python: readability, maintainability and reusability.
 The complete code for the application follows ([booking.py](snippets/booking.py)).

-In the next post I will cover dialogs.
+In the next lesson I will cover dialogs.

 ``` python
 from datetime import datetime